Curry Powder Ingredients: What's Inside, Regional Variations & How to Use It

 Chili Powder Spicy, earthy Curries, chili, roasted vegetables Those who love heat

-• South Indian Curry Powder: Features curry leaves, dried red chilies, and coconut for a toasted, fragrant flavor.
+• South Indian Curry Powder – Features curry leaves, dried red chilies, coconut

-• Jamaican Curry Powder: Heavier on allspice and Scotch bonnet peppers for a Caribbean kick.
+• Jamaican Curry Powder – Heavy on allspice and Scotch bonnet peppers

-• Japanese Curry Powder: Mild, sweet, and slightly fruity.
-Often includes apple or honey notes.
+• Japanese Curry Powder – Mild, sweet, often with apple or honey notes

 Spice Heat Level Primary Flavor Notes Best Used In